-The first "low thermal stain" color negative paper was introduced by Fuji in 1985 under the Fujicolor Paper Type 12 name.
-Further improvements were made by both Fuji and Konica and in the early 1990's both companies introduced further improved products.
-Kodak's first "low thermal stain" color negative papers, Ektacolor Edge 7 and Portra III, were introduced in the mid-1990's.
+The first "low-thermal-stain" color negative paper was introduced by Fuji in 1985 under the Fujicolor Paper Type 12 name.
+Further improvements were made by both Fuji and Konica and both companies introduced enhanced-stability, low-stain color papers in the early 1990's.
+Kodak's first "lowthermal-stain" color negative papers, Ektacolor Edge 7 and Portra III, were introduced in the mid-1990's.

-With the advent of digital minilabs introduced in recent years by Fuji, Agfa, Konica, Noritsu, and other companies, chromogenic color papers such as Fujicolor Crystal Archive and Kodak Generations are now extensively used for printing digital camera files.
+With the advent of digital minilabs introduced in recent years by Fuji, Noritsu, Agfa, Konica, and other companies, chromogenic color papers such as Fujicolor Crystal Archive and Kodak Generations Paper are now extensively used for printing digital camera files, either directly from camera memory cards brought to retail stores by consumers, or from CD's, ZIP disks, or files sent to the retailer via the Internet.